 - Be involved in direct patient care, coordination of clinic services, identification of community and homeless services, evaluation of opportunities for growth of the programs, and community outreach.

-- Work at the Belterra Race Track Clinic, a free clinic for workers that live and work on the “backside” of the track, on Moday evenings from 5:30 p.m. to 10:00 p.m.
+- Work at the Belterra Race Track Clinic, a free clinic for workers that live and work on the backside of the track, on Monday evenings from 5:00 p.m. to 9:30 p.m.

-- Assist in providing patient care, coordinating clinic sessions, organizing health fairs, administering TB testing, etc.
+- Assist in providing patient care, coordinating clinic sessions, organizing health fairs, etc.

 - Compile the clinic demographics and statistics about the health care provided.